PlantReactome/Search/README.md

 # Search
 #### What is Reactome Search ?
-Reactome Search is a project that optimizes the 'searches' in the Reactome Website.
-Based on Apache Lucene Solr, the database is indexed by Apache Solr 5.3.1 and it is fully configured and parametrized accordingly to meet the our needs and requirements.
+Reactome Search is a project that optimizes the 'searches' in Reactome Website.
+Based on Apache Lucene, reactome database is fully indexed by Apache Solr.
+SolR is versatil, so it's configured and parametrized to face our needs and requirements, deliverying a high performance result list.
 The Search project is spit into 'Indexer' and 'Search':
-  * Indexer: query GKInstance (MySql database) and indexer the whole database in Solr Model
+  * Indexer: query GKInstance (MySql database) and indexer the whole database in SolR Model
-  * Search: Spring MVC Application which queries Solr documents in order to optimize the searching for Reactome Pathway Browser.
+  * Search: Spring MVC Application which queries SolR documents in order to optimize the searching for Reactome Pathway Browser.

-#### How do I easily setup a new Apache Solr instance for Reactome ?
+#### How do I easily setup a new Apache SolR instance for Reactome ?
   <ol>
   <li>Download all-in-one script setup https://github.com/reactome/Search/blob/refactoring/install_solr.sh</li>
   <li>Open terminal</li>